marcelofinamorvieira/datocms-plugin-ai-translations/README.md

 - `vercel deploy` (or push to GitHub with Vercel connected).
 - Set env vars, redeploy, then use `https://your-app.vercel.app/api/deepl` as the “Proxy URL”.

+Note on Vercel Deployment Protection
+- If your Vercel organization enforces Deployment Protection, unauthenticated public requests return 401.
+- Go to Vercel → Project → Settings → Deployment Protection and either disable protection for this project or add a public bypass so DatoCMS can call the endpoint.
+- After changing this setting, the proxy should be reachable from the plugin’s “Test proxy” and during translations.

 ### Option C: Netlify Functions

 Environment vars (Netlify dashboard → Site settings → Environment):